robocomp/robocomp-examples/getting-started/python/interaction/requires/README.md

 `python2 src/ImplementCameraSimple.py etc/config`<br>
 and then run the `RequireCameraSimple` component using<br>
 `python2 src/RequireCameraSimple.py etc/config`
-- If every step was correctly followed, You will see an Image of a cat(200x200 pixels) or any other image that you have used.
+- If every step was correctly followed, You will see Images from your webcam.